Municipal Incorporation · Santa Barbara County, California

 Feasibility Study

-Proponent Organization · Independent Consultant
+Proponent Organization · Affected Local Agencies · Independent Consultant

 A municipal feasibility study is the primary analytical document required to file a formal application.
 It demonstrates that the proposed city can govern itself — that projected revenues will cover services and that population and territory meet statutory thresholds.
+For La Purisima, the Vandenberg Village Community Services District and Mission Hills Community Services District are participating as co-applicant agencies under CKH, providing institutional standing and data participation.

 • Analyzes projected revenue: property tax, sales tax, vehicle license fees, state subventions